mgi2212/simple_keyer/README.md

-# N7HQ Simple Keyer and Morse Code Translator
+# N7HQ Super Simple Keyer and Morse Code Translator

 This project includes a super simple Morse code keyer and text->morse translator, designed to be used with Arduino-based systems.
 It features adjustable speed input, keying for DIT and DAH signals, and translation capabilities to convert plain text to Morse code.